Some research activities

 Streamlines of an exactly divergence-free velocity field around an airplane wing and tail modeled by curved elements

 At the heart of all viscous incompressible flow simulators is an efficient and accurate Stokes solver.
-Our research yielded new finite element methods for Stokes flow with structure preservation properties of exact mass conservation and pressure robustness (robustness with respect to the Reynolds number).
-In addition they yield (without postprocessing) accurate approximations for the fluid's viscous stress, pressure, and vorticity.
+Our research yielded new finite element methods for Stokes flow, called the Mass-Conserving Stress-yielding (MCS) method.
+It has structure preservation properties of exact mass conservation and pressure robustness (robustness with respect to the Reynolds number).
+In addition the MCS method yields (without postprocessing) accurate approximations for the fluid's viscous stress, pressure, and vorticity.
 To approximate viscous stresses, we developed new tensor-valued finite elements with continuous shear (normal-tangential) components.
+MCS discretization is now often used within Navier-Stokes flow solvers and have proven particularly attractive for high-fidelity flow simulations with stress boundary conditions.

 Papers: [2023], [2020], [2019].